cgeo/cgeo.github.io/send2cgeo.md

 # Send2cgeo

-Send2cgeo is a script available for Mozilla Firefox or Google Chrome browser.
+Send2cgeo is a script available for Mozilla Firefox and Google Chrome browser.
 It allows you to send geocaches directly from your browser to c:geo on your phone.

 [How to install send2cgeo?](#howto)\\
 [Get the script!](#script)\\